PatMurp/BarWebApp/README.md

 ### Admin User Features

 * Register user at: .../MurphysBarApp/#/register
-* When logged admin users can be added or deleted
+* When logged in admin users can be added or deleted
 * In place edting of events and food menu
 * Accordion layout for editing food menus
 * Add or delete events

 !!!
 Server side code to follow !!!
+[Demo](https://bardemo.herokuapp.com/) site still under construction !!!